opconWizard/opcon-docs/docs/server-programs/request-router.md

 #### Debug Options

-The Debug Options configure the SMABirtProcessor\'s logging settings.
+The Debug Options configure the SMABirtProcessor's logging settings.
 The SMABirtProcessor.log file resides in the \<Output Directory\>\\SAM\\Log\\ directory.